French Bulldog Breed Guide

 How to Train a French Bulldog

-Despite the stereotype that Frenchies are stubborn, they can be easily trainable and are quite intelligent.
+Despite their stubborn stereotype, French bulldog training can be simple, and they are quite intelligent.
 They are often motivated by food so always have a yummy, healthy snack available while training.
 French Bulldogs also love games, so if you turn training into a game, it will be that much more fun for them.
 When housetraining your pet, using a crate is often one of the most effective methods to go by.

 Exercise Requirements For a French Bulldog